terryyin/lizard/README.md

 ##Installation

-hfcca.py is only a single python file, and everything is in that single script.
+lizard.py is only a single python file, and everything is in that single script.
 You can always use it without any installation.

 <pre>
-python hfcca.py
+python lizard.py
 </pre>

 If you want a proper install:

 <pre>
-[sudo] pip install hfcca
+[sudo] pip install lizard
 </pre>

 Or if you've got the source: